l7mp/stunner/examples/kurento-magic-mirror/README.md

 # STUNner demo: Magic mirror with Kurento

-This is the Kurento [Node.js - Magic mirror](https://doc-kurento.readthedocs.io/en/stable/tutorials/node/tutorial-magicmirror.html)
+This is the Kurento [Magic
+mirror](https://doc-kurento.readthedocs.io/en/stable/tutorials/node/tutorial-magicmirror.html)
 demo, adopted for STUNner and Kubernetes.
 The demo shows a basic WebRTC loopback server with some media processing added: the application uses computer vision and augmented reality techniques to